maritechpro/webhook-to-rabbit/README.md

 Server witch listen for incoming messages to your webhook and push them to rabbit mq

-1. Create .env file with you configuration
+1. Create .env file with your configuration

 2. Run next to build server:
 ```